 - Residency Advisory Committee Meeting (twice per year)

-Foundations I (This rotation provides the basic knowledge and skills for hospital pharmacy practice.
+Foundations I: This rotation provides the basic knowledge and skills for hospital pharmacy practice.
 It incorporates learning and project work in medication systems, patient safety/quality improvement, informatics, drug information, critical appraisal/evidence-based medicine, and drug-use evaluation.
-The resident is fully trained on the pharmacy computer and electronic health record systems.) - 8 - 12 weeks
+The resident is fully trained on the pharmacy computer and electronic health record systems.).
+Duration: 8 - 12 weeks.

-Foundations II (The resident remains in one clinical area for the duration of the rotation, providing care to a defined subset of patients.
+Foundations II: The resident remains in one clinical area for the duration of the rotation, providing care to a defined subset of patients.
 The longer duration allows for enhanced independence and consolidation of knowledge and skills.
 Integration of the medication systems and institutional operations knowledge coupled with skills acquired in Foundations I into daily activities while managing patient care is a key component of the rotation.
 Activities include provision of pharmaceutical care, drug information, participation in medical rounds, medication reconciliation, in-services to nurses and/or physicians and case presentations to pharmacy staff.
-Schedule permitting, in the latter part of the rotation, the resident assumes co-precepting responsibility for a junior student.) - 10 - 12 weeks
+Schedule permitting, in the latter part of the rotation, the resident assumes co-precepting responsibility for a junior student.
+Duration: 10 - 12 weeks.

-Direct Patient Care – Clinical Rotations (Surgical Selective and Electives) (The resident completes 1 clinical rotation in a surgical unit, plus 2 to 3 additional rotations selected from the following areas: general internal medicine, cardiology, respirology, critical care, infectious diseases, haematology/oncology, nephrology, HIV, or ambulatory care.
+Direct Patient Care – Clinical Rotations (Surgical Selective and Electives): The resident completes 1 clinical rotation in a surgical unit, plus 2 to 3 additional rotations selected from the following areas: general internal medicine, cardiology, respirology, critical care, infectious diseases, haematology/oncology, nephrology, HIV, or ambulatory care.
 The resident continues developing and integrating their clinical skills and knowledge base.
 Activities include provision of pharmaceutical care, drug information, participation in medical rounds, medication reconciliation, in-services to nurses and/or physicians and case presentations to pharmacy staff.
 Typical rotation duration is 4 weeks.
 Service area offerings might vary year to year based on staffing pool and other priorities.
-In selecting the rotation sites for the resident, consideration is given to the resident’s past experiences, interests and preceptor matching.) ~ 12 weeks
+In selecting the rotation sites for the resident, consideration is given to the resident’s past experiences, interests and preceptor matching.

-Administration / Leadership (The resident is exposed to essential principles of pharmacy administration and practice management.
-Topics covered include: leadership, change management, human resources, budget and financial planning, strategy, etc. The resident attends and participates in select committees with the Pharmacy Director and completes assigned tasks and projects.) - 3 - 4 weeks
+Administration / Leadership: The resident is exposed to essential principles of pharmacy administration and practice management.
+Topics covered include: leadership, change management, human resources, budget and financial planning, strategy, etc. The resident attends and participates in select committees with the Pharmacy Director and completes assigned tasks and projects.
+Duration: up to 4 weeks.

-Research Project (The resident leads a research project that he or she develops from inception to completion.
+Research Project: The resident leads a research project that he or she develops from inception to completion.
 The resident learns about protocol design, implementation, data collection and analysis, and publications and poster presentation.
-The project will be written in a thesis format by the end of the program, and also written in a format suitable for submission for the CSHP National and Ontario Branch Awards Program.) - Up to 10 weeks (allocated based on needs of the project)
+The project will be written in a thesis format by the end of the program, and also written in a format suitable for submission for the CSHP National and Ontario Branch Awards Program.
+Duration: up to 10 weeks, allocated based on needs of the project.

-Others (Conferences, seminars, site visits, etc. The resident typically attends selected events deemed to be of strong learning value.
-Potential conferences might include the Ontario Residents’ Clinical Conference (September) and CSHP Professional Practice Conference (February).
-Attendance is determined at the beginning of the year jointly between the resident and coordinators and depends on funding and other program priorities.) - Longitudinal
+Others (Conferences, seminars, site visits, etc.): The resident typically attends selected events deemed to be of strong learning value.
+Potential conferences might include the Ontario Residents’ Clinical Conference (September) and CSHP Professional Practice Conference (February) and/or ASHP Midyear Clinical Meeting (December).
+Attendance is determined at the beginning of the year jointly between the resident and coordinators and depends on funding and other program priorities.

-Evaluations (Resident is evaluated at midpoint and end of each rotation, and prepares a self-reflection report after each rotation and an evaluation of the preceptor.
+Evaluations: Resident is evaluated at midpoint and end of each rotation, and prepares a self-reflection report after each rotation and an evaluation of the preceptor.
 Self-assessment for each rotation is also required.
-Overall evaluation of the resident’s progress will be conducted on a quarterly basis.) - Longitudinal
+Overall evaluation of the resident’s progress will be conducted on a quarterly basis.

 Vacation (time is allocated based on resident’s schedule and personal needs.): 10 days